Anthony Fasano: 2014 season

 Fasano had a good start to the 2014 season, but a knee contusion limited his play after week 10 and although he remained the starter, he was phased out of the offense in favor of Travis Kelce.
 Fasano finished the 2014 season recording 226 yards and 4 touchdowns.
 He was released in a salary cap move on February 26, 2015.
 In an episode of his podcast New Heights, Kelce credits Fasano as a mentor who modeled the professionalism and weekly routine needed to succeed in the league.

 Tennessee Titans

-2015 season

 After his release from the Chiefs, on March 13, 2015, Fasano signed a two-year contract with the Tennessee Titans.
 In his first year with the Titans, Fasano recorded 289 yards and 2 touchdowns, which included the game-winner in overtime against the New Orleans Saints.

-2016 season

 In 2016, Fasano recorded 8 receptions for 83 yards for 2 touchdowns as the Titans finished with a 9–7 record and narrowly missed the playoffs.